Dince-afk/dictionaryr/README.md

 # dictionaryr
-Look up and fetch definitions for words in R.
+Look up and fetch definitions for words in R. Very early stuff.
+Anyone interested to contribute is welcome! :)

 ```r